Cheap Teen Car Insurance to Protect Your Young Drivers.

 Many insurance companies offer discounts on teen car policies to kids who complete a driver’s education program.
 To obtain the best discount available, check with your insurance company about the programs they recommend.

-Showing proof that your child has maintained a good grade point average (usually 3.0 or higher) may also qualify for a teen driver discount.
+Showing proof that your child has maintained a good grade point average (usually 3.0 or higher) may also qualify for a teen driver discount, which can be worth 20% or more off the premium.

 Putting your teen on your car insurance policy as an additional driver rather than buying a separate policy should assure that all your discounts apply to your child as well.